chris-baird/blackjack/readme.md

 3. Click Deal to start game.
 4. Choose to either hit or stand after your cards have been delt.

+### Known bugs
+* Getting 21 on your first deal breaks the betting for and "unknown" reason.

 ### Future updates
 * Dynamic card animations.